undecaf/typo3-dev/README.md

     `post_max_size=5M`.
 These settings override prior settings and `MODE`.

--   `COMPOSER_EXCLUDE`: a colon-separated list of directory paths relative to `/var/www/localhost` which are to be excluded from the effects of Composer operations.
-This is intended e.g. to protect the current version of an extension your are developing from being „updated“ to the version stored in a repository.
+-   `COMPOSER_EXCLUDE`: a colon-separated list of directory paths relative to `/var/www/localhost` which are to be excluded from the effects of [Composer operations](#composer).
+    This is intended e.g. to protect the current version of an extension you are developing from being „updated“ to an older version stored in a repository.
+    The directories need to exist only when Composer is invoked.

 `--hostname` and `--env` arguments can be given to any of the `podman-*` scripts.